-The discount rate is one of the most important inputs in models of climate damages, with plausible assumptions easily leading to differences of an order of magnitude in the SCC.
+The discount rate is one of the most important inputs in models of climate damages, with plausible assumptions easily leading to differences of an order of magnitude in the SC-GHG.
 The climate impacts of present emissions will unfold over hundreds of years.
 When used over very long periods of time, discounting penalizes future generations heavily due to compounding effects.
-For example, at a rate of 1 percent, $1 million 300 years hence equals over $50,000 today; at 5 percent it equals less than 50 cents.
-2 The discount rate changed by a factor of five, whereas the discounted value changed by more than five orders of magnitude.
-Depending on the link between climate risk and economic growth risk, even a rate of 1 percent may be too high.
+For example, at a rate of 1 percent, $1 million 300 years in the future equals over $50,000 today; at 5 percent it equals less than 50 cents.
+2 Depending on the link between climate risk and economic growth risk, even a rate of 1 percent may be too high for the SC-GHG.
 3 Uncertainty around the correct discount rate pushes the rate lower still.
 4

 Why is the IWG correct to exclude a 7% discount rate?

-The IWG correctly excluded a 7-percent discount rate, a typical private sector rate of return on capital, for several reasons.
+The IWG correctly excluded a 7-percent discount rate—a typical private sector rate of return on capital—for several reasons.
 First, typical financial decisions, such as how much to save in a bank account or invest in stocks, focus on private decisions and use private rates of return.
 However, here we are concerned with social discount rates because emissions mitigation is a public good, where individual emissions choices affect public well-being broadly.
-Rather than evaluating an optimal outcome from the narrow perspective of investors alone, economic theory would require that we make the optimal choices based on societal preferences (and social discount rates).
+Rather than evaluating an optimal outcome from the narrow perspective of investors alone, we should make choices from the broad perspective of society.
 Second, climate change is expected to affect primarily consumption, not traditional capital investments.
 5 Guidelines of the federal Office of Management and Budget note that in this circumstance, consumption discount rates are appropriate.
 6 Third, 7 percent is considered much too high for reasons of discount rate uncertainty and intergenerational concerns (further discussed below).
-Fourth, interest rates are at historic lows, with no indication of increasing, so traditional rates of return used to guide discount rate selection are too high at the present time.
-7

 What is a declining discount rate?

-Why should the central IWG estimate be interpreted as a lower bound?
+Why should the IWG estimates be interpreted as lower bounds?

-In 2017, NAS issued a report stressing the importance of a longer time horizon for calculating the social cost of greenhouse gases, the rationale for which is also included in the 2016 IWG Technical Support Document.
+In 2017, the National Academies of Sciences issued a report stressing the importance of a long time horizon that captures all important impacts of climate change.
 The report states that, “[i]n the context of the socioeconomic damage, and discounting assumptions, the time horizon needs to be long enough to capture the vast majority of the present value of damages.”
-16 The report goes on to note that the length of the time horizon is dependent “on the rate at which undiscounted damages grow over time and on the rate at which they are discounted.
-Longer time horizons allow for representation and evaluation of longer-run geophysical system dynamics, such as sea level change and the carbon cycle.”
-17 In other words, after selecting the appropriate discount rate based on theory and data (in this case, 3 percent or below), analysts should determine the time horizon necessary to capture all costs and benefits that will have important net present values at the discount rate.
-Therefore, a 3 percent or lower discount rate for climate change implies the need for a 300-year horizon to capture all significant values.
-NAS reviewed the best available, peer-reviewed scientific literature and concluded that the effects of greenhouse gas emissions over a 300-year period are sufficiently well established and reliable as to merit consideration in estimates of the social cost of greenhouse gases.
+16 The report reviewed the best available, peer-reviewed scientific literature and concluded that the effects of greenhouse gas emissions over a 300-year period are sufficiently well established and reliable as to merit consideration in estimates of the social cost of greenhouse gases.
 18

-As we discussed above, the IWG recommends using a global estimate for a number of reasons.
+The IWG uses a global estimate for a number of reasons.
 Generally, a global number is appropriate because climate change is a global phenomenon and emissions that occur in one part of the world affect other parts of the world.
 The same is true for avoided emissions.
 Simply, if all countries set their greenhouse emission levels based on only domestic costs and benefits, ignoring the large global externalities, the aggregate result would be substantially sub-optimal climate protections and economically inefficient policies.